Quick Info

 Medals

-All participants will be awarded a high-quality and race specific medal upon reaching the finish line.
+All participants will be awarded a luxurious race specific medal upon reaching the finish line.

 Shirts